oroinc/documentation/book/localization.rst

 Name Formatting
 ---------------

-Some entities in application might have names that requires localization before rendering.
-Localization includes formatting of name parts according to specified format (see `Resources/config/oro/name_format.yml`_).
+Some entities in the application may have names that require localization before they’re rendered.
+Localization includes the formatting of name parts according to a specified format
+(see `Resources/config/oro/name_format.yml`_).

-On backend side such entity must implement name interface **Oro/Bundle/LocaleBundle/Model/FullNameInterface.php** - it contain methods to extract all name parts - name prefix, first name, middle name, last name and name suffix.
+On the backend side, such an entity must implement the name interface ``Oro/Bundle/LocaleBundle/Model/FullNameInterface.php``.
-Also there are separate interfaces for each name part that can be used in case if entity might have only some specific parts.
+This interface contains methods to extract all name parts, including the name prefix, first name, middle name, last name and name suffix.
+Further, there are separate interfaces for each name part that can be used in cases where an entity may have only certain specific parts.

-On backend side formatting is applied by **Oro/Bundle/LocaleBundle/Formatter/NameFormatter.php** - it has method *format(person)* that receives entity and returns string with formatted name.
+On backend side formatting is applied by ``Oro/Bundle/LocaleBundle/Formatter/NameFormatter.php``.
+This formatter has a method, ``format(person)``, that receives an entity and returns a string with a formatted name.

-The same formatting can be used in twig templates with oro_format_name filter.
-Here is example:
+The same formatting can be used in twig templates with the ``oro_format_name`` filter.
+Here is an example:

 .. code-block::

     {{ entity|oro_format_name }}

-For en locale such template will return following value:
+For the en locale, such a template will return following value:

 .. code-block::

     Mr. John S Doe Jr.

-On frontend side the same formatting can be performed with requirejs module **orolocale/js/formatter/name** (Oro/Bundle/LocaleBundle/Resources/public/js/formatter/name.js) that has similar method *format(person)* to format input person object.
+On the frontend side, the same formatting can be performed with the ``orolocale/js/formatter/name`` requirejs module which is located in ``Oro/Bundle/LocaleBundle/Resources/public/js/formatter/name.js``.
+This module has a similar format(person) method which can be used to format a person object.

 Address Formatting
 ------------------

-Another entities might represent addresses that should be appropriately formatted before rendering.
-Application provides list of default address formats for lots of countries (see `Resources/config/oro/address_format.yml`_).
+Other entities may represent addresses that should be appropriately formatted before they are rendered.
+The application provides a list of default address formats for several countries
+(see `Resources/config/oro/address_format.yml`_).
-Also address entity may have person fields and implement FullNameInterface interface - in this case name will be rendered according to default country locale and placed instead of appropriate placeholder.
+Further, an address entity may have person fields and implement the ``FullNameInterface`` interface.
+In this case, the name will be rendered according to the default country locale and used instead of an appropriate placeholder.

-To support formatting address entity should implement address interface **Oro/Bundle/LocaleBundle/Model/AddressInterface.php**, it has methods to get all required address parts - street, city, region name/code, postal code, country name/ISO2/ISO3 and organization.
+To support formatting, an address entity should implement the ``Oro\Bundle\LocaleBundle\Model\AddressInterface`` address interface which has methods to retrieve all required address parts (street, city, region name/code, postal code, country name/ISO2/ISO3 and organization.)

-Backend formatter **Oro/Bundle/LocaleBundle/Formatter/AddressFormatter.php** provide method *format(address)* that returns string representation of address, that might include default new line separators (\n).
+The backend formatter, ``Oro\Bundle\LocaleBundle\Formatter\AddressFormatter``, provides a ``format(address)`` method which returns a string representation of an address that can include default new line separators (n).

-To use this formatter in template developer should use oro_format_address filter, for example:
+To use this formatter in a template, use the ``oro_format_address`` filter, e.g.:

 .. code-block::

     {{ address|oro_format_address }}

-For USA country such address will be rendered like that:
+When used with the USA, such an address will be rendered like so:

 .. code-block::